-What to do in case of secondary cataracts?
+What do you need to do in case of secondary cataracts?

 Secondary cataracts is a complication of cataract surgery.
-The natural posterior lens capsule on which the implant rests, becomes cloudy and again causes blurred vision.
+The natural posterior lens capsule, on which the implant rests, becomes cloudy and again causes blurred visual disturbances.
 YAG laser treats this issue in a single session of a few minutes.
-Prior authorisation is not required for this act that is treated with surgery category A2 (ceiling: €735).
+Prior authorisation is not required for this act considered as surgery category A2 (ceiling: €735).